alexcmar/ExpenseTrackerPLUS/README.md

         - Credits / Debits: This page contains information regarding all credit and debit transactions recorded;
         - Investments: This page contains information regarding each current investment, such as basic information, and currency-adjusted price history;
-        - Year: This page contains all information for the selected year, including the savings and investement rates, and a map of transaction locations;
+        - Year: This page contains all information for the selected year, including the savings and investment rates, and a map of transaction locations;
         - Month: This page contains all information for the selected month, including gauges for MoM expenditure and investment values.